 When Does the IRS Forgive Back Taxes?
 A Complete Guide

-If you owe the Internal Revenue Service (IRS) money in the form of unpaid taxes, the agency may forgive the debt once the 10-year statute of limitation passes.
-However, “tax forgiveness” has many meanings, depending on who is using the term, and it often refers to an IRS program with a different name.
+When you owe back taxes to the Internal Revenue Service (IRS), the agency will forgive the debt once the 10-year statute of limitation passes.
+However, “tax forgiveness” has multiple meanings, depending on who uses the term, and it often refers to IRS relief programs with different names.

 Does the IRS Ever Forgive Back Taxes?